Come join us IAmGreece Facebook Group

 Happy Clean Monday!

 February ends with the culmination of the festive period of ‘Triodion’ and the ‘Apokries’ carnival in Greece, that precedes Lent and Easter.
-The Greek holiday of ‘Kathara Deftera’ (Ash or Clean Monday), which falls on the March 2nd this year, marks the beginning of ‘Sarakosti’ – the 40 days period of Great Lent in preparation for the Orthodox Easter – and it is widely celebrated throughout the country with traditional customs, folklore and meat-free picnic feasts, known as ‘koulouma’.
+The Greek holiday of ‘Kathara Deftera’ (Ash or Clean Monday), which falls this year on the March 15th, marks the beginning of ‘Sarakosti’ – the 40 days period of Great Lent in preparation for the Orthodox Easter – and it is widely celebrated throughout the country with traditional customs, folklore and meat-free picnic feasts, known as ‘koulouma’.